GAMS-dev/gamspy/docs/user/set.rst

 In this section we introduce a special type of sets: *dynamic sets*.
 The sets that we discuss in detail above have their elements stated at compile time and during execution time the membership is never changed.
-Therefore they are called *static* *sets*.
+Therefore they are called _`static` *static sets*.
 In contrast, the elements of dynamic sets are not fixed, but may be added and removed during execution of the program.
 Dynamic sets are most often used as controlling indices in assignments or equation definitions and as the conditional set in an indexed operation.
 We will first show how assignments